-Written by Consumer Guide to Dentistry Posted on June 29, 2017
+Written by Consumer Guide to Dentistry Last modified on November 21, 2017

 Sugar-free chewing gum has gained popularity over the years as consumers have been made increasingly aware of its benefits.
 The sugar-free aspect aside, the simple act of chewing is beneficial as it promotes the flow of saliva in the mouth which helps to neutralize acids.
 Acids are produced as food is broken down while eating.
 By chewing sugar-free gum after meals, you’re helping to restore the pH balance in the mouth and wash away any lingering food debris that could foster plaque.